Many people think that Pasila is just a grey district. But that has now changed because of the street art that is spreading all over the area.

-Edward von Lõngus arrives in Finland as part of the (R)estart Reality project, which is a project he started together with NOAR art platform that celebrates the 100th anniversary of Estonia.
+Edward von Lõngus arrived in Finland as part of the (R)estart Reality project, which is a project he started together with NOAR art platform that celebrates the 100th anniversary of Estonia.
 With (R)estart Reality, observers can use their smartphones or other mobile devices to bring the characters of Lõngus’ artwork to life and hear their stories.
-The site-specific artwork builds bridge between the past and the present.
+The site-specific artwork builds a bridge between the past and the present.
 The app is available for download at www.RestartReality.org/app.

 Jana & JS (Austria-France)